jderochervlk/rescript-fresh-docs/src/content/docs/guides/intro_to_rescript.md

 description: A guide to getting started with ReScript.
 ---

 [ReScript](https://rescript-lang.org/) is a modern language with strong types with a JavaScript like syntax that compiles to human readable JavaScript.
-It has a super fast compiler so you get instant feedback.
+It has a super fast compiler that provides instant feedback.
 It's somewhat similar to TypeScript, but the two languages have different goals.

 __TypeScript__ is a superset of JavaScript, which means all valid JavaScript is valid TypeScript.
 TypeScript doesn't force you to be strict with your types and has plenty of escape hatches like the `any` type or being able to turn off type checking with `@ts-ignore`.
 It's a layer of types on an untyped language.
 It's an improvement over JavaScript, but it's still not a sound type system.
-Sound types mean that we can guarantee that the types are correct, which you can't do if you have an `any` type or are able to type cast things to the wrong type.
+Sound types mean that we can guarantee that the types are correct, which you can't do if you have an `any` type or are able to type cast to the wrong type.

 ```ts
 const value: any = { foo: "bar" }